Rights and obligations for work with a W-document for 1 year

 W-document

-for 1 year, you can only work if your asylum application has been pending in the Netherlands for 6 months or more.
+for 12 or 18 months, you can only work if your asylum application has been pending in the Netherlands for 6 months or more.
 There are other conditions to be able to work.

 Rules on wages and benefits